 Find out more information about International Mud Day, including mud play stories, photos and resources.

-PS: Nature Play WA will be delivering more mud events this year… Keep an eye on our Facebook page and website!
+PS: Nature Play WA will be delivering more mud events soon… Keep an eye on our Facebook page and website!

 Read the origin story of International Mud Day!